Illinois-IoT/main-project/tutorials/day1/day1.md

 ``` Bash
 #!/bin/bash
 ```
 in order to signify that this is in fact a Bash script.
 The hash exclamation mark `(#!)` character sequence is referred to as the "Shebang".
 Following it is the path to the interpreter (or program) that should be used to run (or interpret) the rest of the lines in the text file.
-For a Bash script, it will be the path to Bash (the common interpreter of shell commands), but there are many other types of scripts and each of them has their own interpreter.
+For a Bash script, it will be the path to Bash (the common interpreter of shell commands), but there are many other types of scripts and each of them has its own interpreter.

 In a Bash script, we can run any terminal commands we want!
 For example:
 ``` Bash